pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 This includes downloading the product from Pivnet, extracting configuration, and installing the configured product.
-If you don't already have an Ops Manager and deployed Director, check out [Installing Ops Manager][install-how-to] and [Deploying the Director][director-configuration] respectively.
+If you don't already have an Tanzu Operations Manager and deployed Director, check out [Installing Tanzu Operations Manager][install-how-to] and [Deploying the Director][director-configuration] respectively.

 ## Prerequisites
-1. A pipeline, such as one created in [Installing Ops Manager][install-how-to] or [Upgrading an Existing Ops Manager][upgrade-how-to].
+1. A pipeline, such as one created in [Installing Tanzu Operations Manager][install-how-to] or [Upgrading an Existing Tanzu Operations Manager][upgrade-how-to].
-1. A fully configured Ops Manager and Director.
+1. A fully configured Tanzu Operations Manager and Director.
 1. The Platform Automation Toolkit Docker Image [imported and ready to run][running-commands-locally].
 1. A glob pattern uniquely matching one product file on Tanzu Network.